NethServer/docs/administrator-manual/en/packages.rst

 Software center
 ===============

-.. note:: For the old Server Manager see :ref:`software_center_legacy-section`.

 |product| is highly modular: at the end of the installation a bare minimum set
 of features like *network configuration* and *backup* are installed.
 The :guilabel:`Software Center` page allows the administrator to select and